-Dr. Ryan Yealy shares some of his expertise with Rose K2 Lenses.
+Dr. Ryan Yealy shares some of his expertise with Rose K2 Lenses:

 Rose K2 lenses are smaller diameter lens that works with the abnormalities of the cornea, but the lenses still rest on the cornea versus the scleral lenses that vault over the cornea completely.